zalando/zmon/README.rst

 Requirements
 ------------

-ZMON reliese on a few great open source products to run, which you will need to operate.
+ZMON relies on a few great open source products to run, which you will need to operate.

 * Redis
 * PostgreSQL